 Marvel at the incredible Taipei Lantern Festival

 On the 15th day of the Lunar New Year, usually in February in Taipei, the Lantern Festival is celebrated across Taiwan.
 Every major city in the country holds its own display of lanterns.
 These lanterns can be huge, incredibly ornate, and outright cute.
 In Taipei, the latern festival location changes every year; in 2020 it was held at two locations: Ximending and Nangang.

 This is not to be confused with the mass sky lantern releases which take place on the two weekends closest to the Lantern Festival in Pingxi, New Taipei City.
-See my article on Taiwan during Chinese New Year linked to in the last entry for all the information on that!
+See my info in my guide to Taiwan’s many festivals.

 Witness a traditional Taiwanese street parade